 Article III: Officers

-- Council Chair
+- Chair of the Board

 - Membership Secretary

-Officers shall be elected by the Board for a maximum term of two years with possibility of reelection to subsequent two-year terms.
+All Officers of the Consortium shall be appointed for a maximum term of two years with possibility of reelection to subsequent two-year terms.

-In the absence of the Chair, the secretary shall carry out the Chair's duties at meetings.
+In the absence of the Chair, the Secretary shall carry out the Chair's duties at meetings.
 In the event the position of Chair becomes vacant, the secretary shall carry out the Chair's duties as set forth above, until the Board elects or appoints a successor Chair.

-6. Membership Secretary.
+5. Membership Secretary.

 Article IV: Board of Directors

-At each annual meeting the members will elect members to any of the elected positions on the Board of Directors due to be vacated.
-In the election of Directors each elected Director position shall be voted on as a separate matter with each member entitled to vote receiving one vote for each Director position.
+At each Annual Meeting the Institutional Members shall elect candidates to any of the elected positions on the Board of Directors due to be vacated.
+In the election of Directors each elected position shall be voted on as a separate matter with each member entitled to vote receiving one vote for each such position.